tomivirkki/react-vaadin-components/README.md

 React Vaadin Components is a set of React compatible wrappers for [Vaadin components](https://vaadin.com/docs/latest/components).

-The components support server side rendering and can be used with frameworks such as Next.js and Gatsby.
+The wrappers are server side renderable and can be used with frameworks such as Next.js and Gatsby.

 ## Quick start